jeffThompson/PhysicalComputing/Week12_FinalProject/README.md

 ### TLDR
 * Due May 12
-  * For April 26: project pitch, gather supplies
+  * For April 19: project pitch, gather supplies
+  * For April 26: WIP
   * For May 3: WIP
   * For May 12: final critique (9–11am)
 * Make something amazing using electronics and code